Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Approach

-It is a greedy strategy, here $b$ is the batch size at each iteration.
-In this approach, after evaluating the failure probability score on all unlabeled samples $\mathcal{U}$, top-$b$ samples are selected that have the maximum probability of failure.
-The selection policy, in this case, is defined as:
+Classical active learning (AL) methods often select a single sample per iteration, leading to minimal updates to the training set.
+This has two drawbacks: (1) retraining the network for each new sample is time-consuming and negates the efficiency gains of AL, and (2) frequent retraining on nearly identical data can cause overfitting \cite{ren2021survey}.
+To overcome this, we adopt batch-mode active learning by selecting a set of candidate unlabeled samples $\mathcal{B} =\{x_1 ,x_2 ,...,x_b\} \subseteq \mathcal{U}$.
+Using the acquisition function $\mathcal{A}$ provided by the trained teacher, we aim to select an optimal batch $\mathcal{B}^*= \{x_1^* ,x_2^* ,...,x_b^*\}$ at each iteration, formulated as:

-This is a naive approach to selecting a batch of samples, and this method considers each sample independently.
-In such a situation, it may select highly information-rich but similar samples which collectively do not add much information to the learning process.
-Without considering the correlation between the samples, it may result in a wastage of the evaluation budget and make the batch samples insufficiently optimized.
-The goal of the most optimal batch sampling should be to add collective maximum information to the learning process.
-For this purpose, the goal is to select information-rich but diverse samples.
-The pseudo-code of \textbf{top-b} algorithm is given in the algorithm \ref{alg:top-B}.
+Here, $\mathcal{P}$ is a policy, algorithm, or heuristic that chooses a batch of samples.
+In this work, we explore the following policies for batch selection, drawn from current research in Active Learning (AL): \begin{enumerate} \item Top-b : It is a greedy strategy, here $b$ is the batch size at each iteration.
+In this approach, after evaluating the failure probability score on all unlabeled samples $\mathcal{U}$, top-$b$ samples are selected that have the maximum probability of failure. \item Diverse Batched Active Learning (DBAL) : The general approach to impart batched collective maximum information in AL literature is to include diversity in the sample selection.
+Wei et al. \cite{wei2015submodularity} include diversity by formulating a submodular function on the distances between samples and selecting a batch of unlabeled samples, which optimizes the submodular function. \item Batched Random: This approach samples a batch of random samples $\mathcal{B}$ from the unlabeled pool $\mathcal{U}$ and label it at each iteration of training. \item Epsilon($\epsilon$)-weighted Hybrid Query Strategy ($\epsilon$-HQS) : Proposed in this work and explained below. \end{enumerate}